 Managing projects and deadlines can be a daunting task when you are busy.
 You still want to make sure you hit all of your milestones and deliverables, but you don’t want to waste your time tracking everything.
 Project management is a perfect task for a virtual assistant.
 There are many online platforms such as Asana that can be set up and managed so that you can stay on top of status updates without having to do all of the hands on work.
 Have a virtual assistant set up an account and keep it updated.
 He or she can send out reminders and check in with responsible parties for you.
 The best part is that most platforms will sync directly to your calendar and phone so you always know how everything is progressing.

 Two sets of eyes are always better than one set.
 No matter how intimately familiar you are with the content, you may skip right over errors or typos.
-Allow a virtual assistant to read over and proof read all types of documents from eBooks to contracts.
-It won’t take up a lot of time, and you’ll likely save a lot of heartache and potential embarrassment down the line.
+Allow a virtual assistant to read over and proofread all types of documents from eBooks to contracts.
+It won’t take up a lot of time, and you’ll likely save a lot of heartaches and potential embarrassment down the line.
 After all, you don’t want to show up to a big presentation with a big typo or misspelling!

 There are many highly skilled virtual assistants for hire.
 Once you have hired one who is familiar with your business, don’t be timid about asking for help with creative work.
 He or she might just come up with an angle you hadn’t considered or even do better than you might have.
 An assistant may also be a good sounding board for new ideas.
 They may have experience you lack.
 They may have better ideas or varying approaches that would work better.
 Obviously you don’t want a virtual assistant to have the final say in everything, but there is no reason an assistant can’t help come up with ideas or do some of the leg work for you.
 You may be pleasantly surprised with the results.

-If you are ready to free up more of your time to focus on more important tasks, perhaps it is the time to consider hiring a virtual assistant.
+If you are ready to free up more of your time to focus on more important tasks, perhaps it is time to consider hiring a virtual assistant.
 You can hire an assistant with almost any skill set and experience level you could dream up.
 The options are endless.
 When it comes to the administrative and tedious daily tasks, there is a good chance that a virtual assistant can get it done quicker and more efficiently than you could yourself.
 Without having to worry about everything that is required to make your business thrive, you will be able to focus your energies on strategic growth and scaling your business.

 The most popular piece of advice most business owners could give to new entrepreneurs is to hire help.
 Delegation is essential for growth.
 The sooner you get started, the better.
-The businesses who learn this later are often miles behind where they could have been if they had hired help for the beginning.
+The businesses that learn this later are often miles behind where they could have been if they had hired help for the beginning.

 If there are three words I can leave you with today to summarize how valuable a virtual assistant is, they would be: Delegate, delegate, delegate.